decanary/docs/colour.md

 # Colour

 The bangle.js 2 is 3-bit, meaning that there are only 8 colours.
 However, using dithering, we're able to display more colours.
 Dithering is hard on the small, 176x176 display, and can reduce bad results if not done properly.
+There are many choices for a dithering algorithm, but we have decided to go with the atkinson dithering algorithm, as it seems to be the simplest to implement and provides nice looking results.

 | Binary | Hex Code | Color Name |
 |--------|----------|------------|